r0hitm/devavatar/src/pages/about.md

 ---
 layout: ../layouts/PageLayout.astro
-title: "About Me, aka Dev Avatar"
+title: "About Me 😎"
+lastUpdated: 2025-06-24T11:08:07.294Z
 ---

-Hi!
-I'm Rohit, and I love creating things that make life easier and more fun.
-When I'm not coding, you'll find me deep into anime, exploring the latest Legend of Zelda adventure, vibing to music, or dabbling in something cute and creative.
-Also a huge fan of Japanese culture.
+Hi there!
+Hello!
+I'm Rohit.
+I love creating things that make life easier and more fun via computers, and I'm a huge fan of Japanese culture.
+Outside of development, I enjoy anime, reading, gaming (especially titles like The Legend of Zelda and Sekiro!), music, and hitting the gym.

-I speak Hindi, English, and conversational Japanese — 今年、絶対に日本語能力が上がるように頑張ります。I am planning to write some articles in Japanese (i11n) soon, so stay tuned!
+I speak Hindi, English, and Japanese.
+I passed the JLPT N3 last year and am aiming for the N1 this year.
+I'm considering adding Japanese localization to my site soon, so stay tuned!

-On the technical side, I studied Electronics at the University of Delhi and worked on my niche interests through [OSSU's Computer Science curriculum](https://github.com/ossu/computer-science) and, finished [The Odin Project](https://www.theodinproject.com/) some time ago.
-Now, I am part of the moderation team at the official OSSU discord community, helping facilitate the peer-learning experience, and maintain the quality of the community.
+On the technical side, I graduated from the University of Delhi with a BSc (Hons) in Electronics.
+I've pursued my interests through [OSSU's Computer Science curriculum](https://github.com/ossu/computer-science) and recently finished [The Odin Project](https://www.theodinproject.com/).
+I was also a moderator for the official OSSU Discord community for over two years.
+I'm about to finish Tim Roughgarden's Algorithms specialization.
+Afterwards, I'm torn between grinding LeetCode or diving into _"Operating Systems: Three Easy Pieces"_.
+I haven't decided yet, so if you have an opinion, please do reach out!

-Currently, working as Lead Front-End developer at a Netherlands-based startup - we're building something cool on the Cardano blockchain.
-If you're interested in my work or projects, check out my [GitHub](https://github.com/r0hitm) or [LinkedIn](https://www.linkedin.com/in/r0hitm) profiles.
+Currently, I'm working full-time as a remote Lead Front-End Developer for a startup based in the Netherlands.
+I'm in the process of adding my projects to this website (the rebuild of DevAvatar is still a work in progress—stay tuned!).
+For more details, check out my [GitHub](https://github.com/r0hitm) or [LinkedIn](https://www.linkedin.com/in/r0hitm).

-I'm always up for interesting conversations, collaborations, or just chatting about anime!
-Find me through the links below or drop me a line at `rohitm09 [at] proton [dot] me`.

-**Last updated**: 2025-01-05
+I'm always open to interesting conversations, collaborations, or just a general chat!
+Feel free to contact me via email or join the Discord server, both of which are linked in the footer.